Distraction, Overwhelm, & Self-Care Online: Tips to Take Care Online

 But what I loved most beyond that is that it encourages you to make your own list and expand on it.
-With this in mind it prompted me to really think about self-care online and how I can contribute my own list to help you (and remind me) when we're wasting time, clicking around aimlessly, or feeling discouraged and overwhelmed online.
+With this in mind it prompted me to really think about self-care online and how I can contribute my own list to help you when we're wasting time, clicking around aimlessly, or feeling discouraged and overwhelmed online.

 It happens to everyone.
-I know this because feelings of overwhelm, inadequacies, and distraction are some of the constant threads I see and hear when I coach clients, teach workshops, or simply talk to people about being online.
-With these thoughts in mind and the above self-care PDF as a template, I created a list to help you.
-You can view and download it here, or just click on the below image.
+I know this because feelings of overwhelm, inadequacies, and distraction are some of the constant threads I see and hear when I coach clients, and teach workshops about building a business online.